gabrielsoaresceravolo/Git-and-Github/README.md

 Description about the repository:

 The purpose of this repository is to learn basic functionalities and tips to enhance my day-to-day experience with Git and GitHub.
-The repository is open for anyone interested in the same topic to access as well.
+The repository is open for anyone interested in the same topic to access as well

 <hr>